-- 6.8.2.
+6.8.2.
 Proposed Lot 2 will be the balance lot and will continue to be utilized for productive use.
 There are no existing dwellings on the site such that the crossings to the site will be utilised for farm access only.
-The site has two farm access points, with the crossing located in the northwestern corner of the site shown below.
-Section 123 also has existing access points to the cowshed on the site.
-No upgrading of the crossing places to Lot 2 is anticipated given the use will remain for farming use. - 6.8.3.
-An assessment of Chapter 15 was made in Section 4 of this report, which found that the proposal meets the permitted standards.
+The site has existing farm access points, with the crossing to the existing cowshed on Lot 2 shown below.
+No upgrading of the crossing places to Lot 2 is anticipated given the use will remain for farming use.

-Figure 16: Existing farm crossing in northwestern corner of Lot 2.
+Figure 14: Existing farm crossing to Lot 2.